-To be awarded a Master of Public Policy (MPP) degree (as detailed above) the program requires the successful completion of six (6) Modules and a Dissertation totaling 180 (CATS) credits with an overall average grade of Pass with Merit or above, in accordance with the Graduate Completion Policy (P-ACD-134).
+To be awarded a Master in Public Policy (MPP) degree (as detailed above) the program requires the successful completion of six (6) Modules and a Dissertation totaling 180 (CATS) credits with an overall average grade of Pass with Merit or above, in accordance with the Graduate Completion Policy (P-ACD-134).

-The Master of Public Policy program learning outcomes have been developed an aligned to meet the Level 9 requirements of Emirates Qualifications Framework.
+The Master in Public Policy program learning outcomes have been developed an aligned to meet the Level 9 requirements of Emirates Qualifications Framework.

-11.4.11.2 Postgraduate Diploma in Public Policy (PgD): Including Concentrations -Exit Award(s) Only
+Postgraduate Diploma in Public Policy (PgD) - Exit Award(s) Only

-Awards Available:
+Award Available: